krOoze/Hello_Triangle/README.md

 Hello Triangle Vulkan demo
 =========================
-[Warning] Currently does not work with 1.0.42 SDK if layers are enabled.

 This is a traditional Hello World style application for graphical APIs (for Vulkan in this case).
 It renders a RGB shaded equilateral triangle (well, if the